-Traffic signal underground facilities shall be designed in accordance with the requirements outlined in Sections 625 and 725 of the current version of the City of Columbus Construction and Material Specifications and current revision of Supplemental Specification 1100, unless otherwise detailed within.
+Traffic signal underground facilities shall be designed in accordance with the requirements outlined in Sections 625 and 725 of the current version of the City of Columbus Construction and Material Specifications, unless otherwise detailed within.

 Materials shall also be in accordance with the City of Columbus Qualified Products List.